Darkwing42/emitter.py/README.md

 def congratulate(name):
     print("Happy birthday {}!".format(name))

-# create an emitter
 emitter = Emitter()

-# register the listener for the "birthday" event
 emitter.on("birthday", congratulate)

-# when a listener throws an error, the "error" event is triggered
-emitter.on("error", print)

 # emit the "birthday" event along with data
 emitter.emit("birthday", "Jim")